sematext/sematext-agent-java/README.md

 any Influx Line Protocol compatible endpoints like InfluxDB.
 In the future, we will add support for other output formats like HTTP, Graphite, etc.

+## Configuration
-The agent supports a number of [built-in functions](/docs/built-in-functions.md) to process the collected metrics before sending it to output.
+The Agent supports a number of [built-in functions](/docs/built-in-functions.md) to process the collected metrics before sending them to output.
 You can also plug-in custom functions.

-[How-to Guide](/docs/how-to.md) describes how to use Agent in some specific cases.
+The [How-to Guide](/docs/how-to.md) describes how to configure the App Agent in some specific cases.

 ## Getting Started